The importance of buyer personas for inbound

 The principles of inbound marketing are based on knowing the personality traits and preferences of your target audience.
 Without a reasonable understanding of what ‘makes them tick’, your promotions and content are unlikely to resonate or encourage them to take action.

 To ensure that content is properly targeted to meet these needs, inbound marketers create a series of ‘buyer personas’, based on what their ideal clients look like.
 The idea is that by creating a series of personas, you can then target every piece of inbound content more accurately – even for B2B sales.
 After all, people buy from people, even in business.

 Despite this being an age of increased gender equality, some job roles are still heavily biased towards men or women.
 IT is male-dominated for instance, whilst PR is two-thirds female.

 There is also a distinct divide in how each gender uses the web.
 Women are five times more likely to use Pinterest for instance, while men favour Facebook.
-Recognising these differences will prove vital for when it comes time to distribute and promote your content.
+Recognising these differences will prove vital when it comes time to distribute and promote your content.

 There is usually a marked difference between the tastes of your friends and your parents’ friends, a generational divide influenced by all sorts of factors.

 The cause of these differences is not important, but the effects can be profound.

 Again, age plays an important part in getting your content in front of the right audience.
 35% of teenagers use Instagram for instance, more than twice as many that use Facebook.
 For adults aged over 65, Facebook is the only social network of note.